5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 = Rev. 11:15; v.9,10= Rev. 22:8,9; v.5= Rev. 21:2.
 It is almost as if

-our Lord in giving Revelation was looking back to his wilderness trials,
+the Lord Jesus in giving Revelation was looking back to His wilderness trials,

-rejoicing that what he had been tempted to have then was now his and ours
+rejoicing that what He had been tempted to have then illegitimately, was now His and ours

 legitimately.
 The wilderness temptation was to take the Kingdom and rule